OleksandrMykhailovskyi/time-management-app/readme.md

 ## PROJECT DESCRIPTION

-The “Productivity” application gives a tool for time-management based on the Pomodoro technique.
-User can use the app to create a task list, adding a short description and the estimated number of Pomodoros needed for the task.
+The “Productivity” application gives a tool for time management based on the Pomodoro technique.
+The use can use the app to create a task list, adding a short description and the estimated number of Pomodoros needed for the task.

-In addition, user can start, stop and reset the timer for your Productivity, short and long break, and in the settings, user can change the lengths of each period.
-The app has a reports page to facilitate of analyze previous user’s results.
+In addition, the user can start, stop and reset the timer for your Productivity, short and long break, and in the settings, the user can change the lengths of each period.
+The app has a reports page to facilitate analyzing previous user results.

 ## TECHNOLOGIES STACK

-Within the application development the next technologies stack is used.
+Within the application development, the next technologies stack is used.

 - Node.js and NPM package manager;
 - Markup: HTML5, Handlebars template engine;
 - Styles: CSS3, LESS Preprocessor;